usdot-jpo-ode/jpo-ode/docs/Kubernetes.md

 - The ODE is a virtual data router that takes and processes operational data from connected devices and distributes it to other devices.
 - It contains configurations for three services and a deployment.
 - This file makes use of the following values from values.yaml:
-  - Values.config.ode.sourceRanges
+  - config.ode.sourceRanges
-  - Values.config.ode.udp_service.ipAddress
+  - config.ode.udp_service.ipAddress
-  - Values.config.ode.udp_service.exposeExternally
+  - config.ode.udp_service.exposeExternally
-  - Values.replicas.jpoode_ode
+  - replicas.jpoode_ode
-  - Values.images.jpoode_ode.repository
+  - images.jpoode_ode.repository
-  - Values.images.jpoode_ode.tag
+  - images.jpoode_ode.tag
-  - Values.resources.services.kafka
+  - resources.services.kafka
-  - Values.resources.services.zookeeper
+  - resources.services.zookeeper
-  - Values.resources.services.security
+  - resources.services.security

 [Link](k8s-demo/templates/jpoode_ode.yaml)